BE AWARE of the following course-specific and university-wide policies:

 - A T T E N D A N C E

 - The course requires regular attendance — a significant number of absences from lecture will naturally result in a lower final grade, since most Experience Points (Xp) have a class participation component.

 - P R E P A R A T I O N

 - You must actively read both ancient primary sources and modern secondary sources (30+ pages) before each class in order to participate in discussion and to write essays, which must conform to essay guidelines available online (see Writing Matters Statement).

-- M I S S E D A S S I G N M E N T S & T E S T S
+- M I S S I N G O R L A T E A S S I G N M E N T S

-- In rare cases, the Xp from missed work can be recovered by the end of a unit (most can not).
-In any case, missed work can be taken as “spares“ (see the Scorecard).
+- In rare cases, the Xp from missing or late work can be recovered by the end of a unit (most can not).
+In any case, missing or late work can be taken as “spares“ (see the Scorecard).
 The instructor at his own discretion might make exceptions in case of emergency (i.e. medical crisis, act of God).
-Note that students must complete essays, exercises, quizzes, etc. in order to earn enough Xp to pass the class.
+Note that you must complete essays, exercises, quizzes, etc. in order to earn enough Xp to pass the class.

 - L A T E A S S I G N M E N T S